DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Conclusion

 \section{Conclusion}

-We have introduced \shortname, a real-world 360$^\circ$ \underline{d}ynam\underline{i}c \underline{v}isuo-\underline{a}udio dataset that contains synchronized multimodal visual, auditory, and textual information about table-scale objects and interactive scenes.
-We propose a new \brics capture system for rich multimodal data capture. \shortname consists of a dynamic dataset of high-resolution, high-framerate, long (5s to 3~mins), and audio-synchronized videos captured simultaneously from 53 RGB cameras and 6 microphones spanning 360$^\circ$ volume within the capture space.
-Our static data similarly includes high-resolution 53-view images and category-specific 6 DoF pose alignment for object instances.
-In addition, both static and dynamic scenes contain detailed text descriptions of the scene or interaction and mask annotations to separate the foreground from the background.
+We have introduced \shortname, a real-world 360$^\circ$ \underline{d}ynam\underline{i}c \underline{v}isu\underline{a}l dataset that contains synchronized long-duration sequences of table-scale moving objects and interactive scenes.
+We propose a new \brics capture system for synchronized long-duration data capture, which also acts as a rich multimodal data capturing system (see supplementary Section 1). \shortname consists of a dynamic dataset of high-resolution, high-framerate, long (5s to 3~mins), and synchronized videos captured simultaneously from 53 RGB cameras within the capture space.
+In total, \shortname contains 17.4~M images.

+We benchmark the existing state-of-the-art dynamic neural fields with \shortname dynamic dataset and demonstrate that there is still room for improvement in terms of training and rendering speed, hardware requirement, imbalance capacity, temporal information, and spatial information.

-\parahead{Limitations and Future Work} Our focus is intentionally on high-quality multimodal data rather than the number of scenes or objects, but large-scale learning is also essential and provided by datasets like \cite{reizenstein21co3d,wu2023omniobject3d}.
-Our metrics and evaluation are limited to images -- in future work we will consider metrics for audio and text. \brics cannot capture scenes larger than table-scale -- we plan to expand this to larger volumes and in-the-wild capture in the future.
+\parahead{Limitations and Future Work} Although \brics can also act as a multimodal capturing system, our current metrics and evaluation are limited to images -- in future work, we will consider metrics for audio and text (see supplementary Section 7). \brics cannot capture scenes larger than table-scale -- we plan to expand the capture system to larger volumes in the future.
+Due to the training speed of the existing state-of-the-art methods, we cannot include more baselines or metrics for longer videos.
+Hence, we hope to include more long sequences and baselines in the future~\cite{wu20234dgaussians, xu20234k4d}.

 \parahead{Societal/Ethical Impact} Our dataset does not reveal any private information and presents limited means for misuse.
 However, future extensions of our work could contain private information that can be misused.
-Furthermore, the multimodal nature of the dataset presents challenges in reducing misuse and leaking of personal data that future research should explore.
+Another possible impact is the environmental cost since the total GPU running days of training, rendering, and experiments are at least 500 days.
+Thus, we will release pretrained weights.